m2web/m2web.github.io/README.md

 # M Squared Web

-This will be the new home for M Squared Web once constructed.
+M Squared Web Services is an application development company based in the Erlanger, Kentucky area that can provide professional web based solutions to small and medium sized businesses.